-If there is not an isolated supply available, the 5 $V{DC}$ , 12 $V{DC}$ , and GND controller references may be used to power INCOM/LSCOM.
+If there is not an isolated supply available, the 5 V{DC} , 12 V{DC} , and GND controller references may be used to power INCOM/LSCOM.
 The current supplied by the controller references are limited, see +5, ±12V Power Output Specifications, pg 180 in the Appendices for electrical specifications.
 Using the controller reference power completely bypasses optoisolation and is not recommended for most applications.

 Banks of inputs can be used as either active high or low.
 Connecting $+V_s$ to INCOM/LSCOM will configure the inputs for active low as current will flow through the diode when the inputs are pulled to the isolated ground.
-Connecting the isolated ground to INCOM/LSCOM will configure the inputs for active high as current will flow through the diode when the inputs are pulled up to $+V_s$ .
+Connecting the isolated ground to INCOM/LSCOM will configure the inputs for active high as current will flow through the diode when the inputs are pulled up to $+V_s$.

-Figure 3.1 - Figure 3.5 are the optoisolated wiring diagrams for powering INCOM/LSCOM (Bank 0) and INCOM/LSCOM (Bank 1) and their corresponding inputs.
+Figure 3.1 - Figure 3.3 are the optoisolated wiring diagrams for powering INCOM/LSCOM.